1inch/limit-order-protocol/description.md

 - `fillContractOrderWithPermit` - uses contract-based signatures and the taker's permit.
 - `fillContractOrderExt` - uses contract-based signatures, the taker's permit, and allows the specification of the order's extensions.

 All the functions have a similar signature.
-Below are examples covering the possible arguments and their description.
+Here are examples showing the possible arguments and their descriptions:

 ```solidity
 // Fill from EOA